Smart Home Technology and the Internet of ThingsPosted July 26, 2019, 5:13 p.m. by Michael G

 With IoT and smart automation devices becoming more accessible and more affordable to the average consumer, the allure of turning a house into a “smart home” to simplify life and make things more convenient is growing.

-There are many different types of smart home devices that can make your life just a little easier, whether you want to turn off the lights with a simple voice command, order food without picking up the phone, or listen to your favorite music or the news without touching a button, there is a smart device for you.
+Many different types of smart home devices can make your life just a little easier, whether you want to turn off the lights with a simple voice command, order food without picking up the phone, or listen to your favorite music or the news without touching a button, there is a smart device for you.

 Artificial Intelligence Assistants